Aliquippa Junior/Senior High School: 20th century

 The Aliquippa Jr/Sr High School was built in 1959 as the Aliquippa Junior High School.
 The school was built by orders of the Aliquippa Board of School Directors due to the rising enrollment in the District.
 The school was built from 1958 to 1959 and was built to house 1,000 Students.
 The school was estimated to cost $750,000 to $850,000.
-The Junior High School was operated from 1959 to 1985, When by the decision of the Aliquippa School Board, The grades would be realigned, Aliquippa's population was declining due to the collapse of the steel industry, And the school district's enrollment dropped from 3,900 in 1973 to 1,500 that year.
-The school board decided to put grades Kindergarten through Sixth in the then New Sheffield Elementary School (currently Aliquippa Elementary School), And put grades Seventh through Twelfth Grades at the Aliquippa High school, renaming it Aliquippa Junior/Senior High School, and closing the over 30-year-old Junior High School.
-This remained until 1991 when due to a spike up in Enrollment, The Aliquippa School Board voted to reopen the Junior High School after being closed for six years.
-But in order to reopen the Junior High, The building had to be brought up to Code by the Regulations of the Pennsylvania Department of Labor and Department of Education, County of Beaver, and the City of Aliquippa.
+The Junior High School was operated from 1959 to 1985 when by the decision of the Aliquippa School Board, the grades would be realigned.
+Aliquippa's population was declining due to the collapse of the steel industry, and the school district's enrollment dropped from 3,900 in 1973 to 1,500 that year.
+The school board decided to put grades Kindergarten through Sixth in the then New Sheffield Elementary School (currently Aliquippa Elementary School), and put grades Seventh through Twelfth Grades at the Aliquippa High School, renaming it Aliquippa Junior/Senior High School and closing the over 30-year-old Junior High School.
+This remained until 1991 when due to a spike in enrollment, the Aliquippa School Board voted to reopen the Junior High School after being closed for six years.
+But in order to reopen the Junior High, the building had to be brought up to Code by the Regulations of the Pennsylvania Department of Labor and Department of Education, County of Beaver, and the City of Aliquippa.
 After the work was finished, the school was dedicated.
-A new air conditioning system, doors to the classrooms/building, new kitchen equipment, floors, lights, ceiling panels, paint, and a new main school entrance.
+Renovations included a new air conditioning system, doors to the classrooms/building, new kitchen equipment, floors, lights, ceiling panels, paint, and a new main school entrance.

 21st century

 The school was renamed Aliquippa Middle School and operated normally until 2008.
-After the Aliquippa School Board decided to once again realign the grades, Aliquippa Elementary School now houses kindergarten through sixth grade and Aliquippa Middle School will house grades seven through twelve and was renamed Aliquippa Junior/Senior High School.
+After the Aliquippa School Board decided to once again realign the grades.
+Aliquippa Elementary School now houses kindergarten through sixth grade and Aliquippa Middle School houses grades seven through twelve and was renamed Aliquippa Junior/Senior High School.
 Aliquippa High School, built in 1924, would be demolished.

 The Class of 2009 was the last graduating class from the former Aliquippa High School.
 As of the 2019-2020 school year, Aliquippa Junior/Senior High School houses 405 pupils in grades 7 through 12.

 Extracurriculars

 The school offers clubs, activities and sports.
-The Aliquippa Quips compete in the AA of the Western Pennsylvania Interscholastic Athletic League.
+The Aliquippa Quips compete in the 4A of the Western Pennsylvania Interscholastic Athletic League.

 Aliquippa is the only high school in America with three alumni in the Pro Football Hall of Fame.